Tariqo/Mouse-Clicker/README.md

 # Mouse Clicker
- A little c++ mouse clicker that "can join" my classes for me This is more of a small app for myself, but it's out there for anyone to see or use.
+ A little c++ mouse clicker that "can join" my classes for me.
+ This is more of a small app for myself, but it's out there for anyone to see or use.
 # Small Notes
  -Only works for windows(since I only work with windows).